• Skip to primary navigation

 Step 9: Back in the fridge to set up.

 Step 10: Cut them into small squares (they are really rich) and keep them in the fridge.
 My Canadian daughter loves these.
 She must know that they are part of her heritage.
-This recipe was adapted from The Marion House Book.
+I adapted this recipe from The Marion House Book.

 Ingredients